mustafa-ozturk/githubstonks/README.md

 > NOTE_0: This was my final project for a full-stack web bootcamp, I only had 2 weeks~ to work on it.
 I'm planning on continuing to improve it.
 Top priorities: cleaning up the code base/files, user authentication (the current one was rushed and has many flaws) and use the github api to get stars, forks, commit (I already have the code for this I just ran into rate limitting so I commented it out)

-> NOTE_1: GITHUBSTONKS is still under development which means user data and stonk data will be reset many times, if you encouter a bug or have a suggestion/question please submit an issue or join our discord server
+> NOTE_1: GITHUBSTONKS is still under development which means user data and stonk data will be reset many times, if you encounter a bug or have a suggestion/question please submit an issue or join our discord server

 [discord server link]